 Within a battery, there are four key components: an anode, a cathode, a separator, and an electrolyte.
 The electrolyte facilitates the transfer of ions, electrically charged particles, through the separator.
 Ions typically pass between the electrodes, otherwise known as the anode and the cathode.
 But what exactly is the difference between an anode and a cathode?
-Here, we discuss what an anode is, what a cathode is, how they both work and where they’re used.

 Anode vs. Cathode in Batteries